aerospike-community/aerospike-newrelic/docs/user_guide.md

 While creating custom dashboards, user can group metrics using wildcard"*".
 For example .

-1. If user wants to plot "used-bytes-memory" for all nodes in a single graph, then this can be done in the following way:
+1. If user wants to plot "used_bytes_memory" for all nodes in a single graph, then this can be done in the following way:
-	* Component/aerospike/nodeStats/*/used-bytes-memory[]
+	* Component/aerospike/nodeStats/*/used_bytes_memory[]
 2. To monitor similar stats of a node like batch_initiate, batch_error etc refer to the following format:
 	* Component/aerospike/nodeStats/{Node_IP}/batch*
 3. Any nodeStat of all nodes in cluster can be monitored in following way.